adampirog/soundtrack-analyzer/README.md

 # Soundtrack analyzer

 Analyze the soundtrack of your video!
+*Niche programme for personal use - determining how much dog barking there is in a video. *

+Extracts the sound signal, patches it and analysis the volume values summarizing how much of the sound samples are considered high.

+Produces both raw value and plot summary.

 ## Installation